Colusa City Council continues talks of community development

-The Colusa City Council formed an Ad Hoc Committee last week to oversee economic development grants and projects within the city while debates continue about whether or not to add a department director position to the city’s repertoire to handle these tasks.
+The Colusa City Council formed a special committee to oversee economic development grants and projects within the city while debates continue about whether or not to add a department director position to handle the tasks.

-In January, the city contracted Kristy Levings, of Golden Oaks, as a rural economic development consultant for the Pirelli Rehabilitation Project.
-Since then, Levings has worked with the city to develop the Pirelli project as well as an Ag Biomaterials Industry Cluster project and to create a Comprehensive Economic Development Strategy (CEDS) report, all with the intent of creating new business ventures, revenue streams and grant opportunities for the city.
+In January, the city contracted with Kristy Levings of Golden Oaks as a rural economic development consultant for the Pirelli Rehabilitation Project.
+Since then, Levings has worked with the city to develop the Pirelli project as well as an ag biomaterials industry cluster project and to create a comprehensive economic development strategy (CEDS) report, all with the intent of creating new business ventures, revenue streams and grant opportunities for the city.

 “I feel this position is really needed in the city of Colusa,” said Cain during the Aug.
 4 meeting.
 “I think it can bring a lot to the city of Colusa and bring a lot of opportunity over the next couple of years.”

-Cain said that his goal for the new position is that it will be self-funded within 12 month, by bringing in more money for the city through grant funding then the estimated $135,000 annually that this position is slated to add to the current city budget.
+Cain said his goal for the new position is that it will be self-funded within 12 months, by bringing in more money for the city through grant funding than the estimated $135,000 annually that this position is slated to add to the current city budget.

 At the start of the fiscal year, Cain estimated that the city was looking at a $480,000 to $490,000 budget deficit.